printfoo/nlp-interpretability/README.md

 What is interpretability?

-[The Mythos of Model Interpretability](https://arxiv.org/pdf/1606.03490.pdf) (Lipton, 2016) divided the properties of interpretable models into two categories (some notes are my own based on more recent work).
+[The Mythos of Model Interpretability](https://arxiv.org/pdf/1606.03490.pdf) (Lipton, 2016) divided the properties of interpretable models into two categories.

 ***Transparency***, or *how does the model work*, the opposite of *opacity* or *blackboxness*, is the 1st category.
 It can be considered at three levels:
 - At the level of the entire model, *simulatability* asks the model as a whole to be understandable by a person at once, e.g., very simple linear models or decision trees.
 - At the level of individual components, *decomposability* or *intelligibility* asks each part of the model admits an intuitive explanation, e.g., parameters of a linear model represent associations between each feature and the label.
 - At the level of the training algorithm, *algorithmic transparency* asks for understanding the learning process itself, e.g., provable convergence of linear models.

-***Explainability** (built-in or post-hoc)*, or *what else can the model tell me*, is the 2nd category.
+***Explainability** (built-in or post-hoc)*\*, or *what else can the model tell me*, is the 2nd category.
 It asks for useful information without peeking under the interworking of the model.
 Some common approaches include:
 - *Text explanation*.
 Just as humans often justify decisions verbally, a model can output text descriptions along with its predictions.
 These explanations are sometimes called ***rationales*** in NLP research.
 - *Visualization* can be rendered to qualitatively demonstrate what a model has learned.
 - *Local explanation* is focused on what a model depends on locally, e.g., a saliency map shows what a model is *focusing on*.
 - *Explanation by example*.
 Humans can also justify decisions by analogy, therefore a model can list several examples that are considered similar to the input, e.g., neighbors of word2vec representations.
+(\* This is called *post-hoc interpretability* in the original paper, but more recent work roughly use the term explainability for this categories.)

 Note that this division is not absolute, and some properties of interpretability fall in between a mixture of both.